The 'waltz king's' most famous operetta pops as festively as a bottle of champagne on New Year's Day

 plan comes into effect and the plot thickens.
 To great hilarity, the misunderstandings pile up and the masks fall off.
 ‘You see, the champagne was to blame for it all!’, the hungover characters realise at the end of the operetta, in which Strauss pokes fun at the Viennese bourgeoisie of the 19th century.
 Director Tom Goossens brings the humorous story to life in a semi-staged version.
 Die Fledermaus will deliver a bang as festive as a bottle of champagne on New Year’s Day.

-ca. 3 hours, including 1 interval
+ca. 2 hours and 30 minutes, including 1 interval

 Free introduction (in Dutch) 60 minutes before the start of the performance